-Robots, and the artificial intelligence that powers them, have seen some great strides in the past few years (literal strides, in some cases).
-But AI advancements tend to quietly insert themselves into your life.
+Robots, and the artificial intelligence that powers them, have taken some great strides in the past few years (literal strides, in some cases).
+But the AI advancements that have the biggest impact tend to quietly insert themselves into your life.
 For example, I just recently noticed how Gmail casually auto-suggests spelling corrections for me, as well as phrases I might want to write next.
 In a few months, I'll barely notice its presence.

 At CES 2020, however, robots are designed for the opposite.
 They're flashy innovations designed to stir up interest.
 Here's a closer look at which robots have debuted at the big tech event.

 First up, a BB-8 lookalike from Samsung.
 The tennis-ball-shaped bot's stated purpose is to “capture special moments” via its built-in camera.
 It can also help trigger a smart home's devices to complete household chores, and can serve as a “fitness assistant.”
 It seems to accomplish this by doggedly following around its owner, though presumably not up or down stairs.

 Too flashy?
 It might be!
 I don't see too many practical applications to Ballie that couldn't be accomplished better with a smartwatch.
 And smartwatches can go up stairs.
 Still, this is an undeniably cute robot, which counts for a lot at CES.

 PuduTech's robot was once just a boring waiter robot.
 The cat ears and face are a new addition to an older model, and I have to say they warm my cold cynical heart.
 Better yet, this robot has a clear raison d'etre, as it can deliver meals to restaurant patrons at locations that are too busy for the human waitstaff to keep up with.